tomerd/shaft/readme.md

 ### about

-shaft is an open source web application framework written in scala. shaft focuses on:
+shaft is a lightweight web application framework written in scala.
+It focuses on:
 * software developer's efficiency. along the lines of ruby on rails.
 * scalability and reliability. utilizing the scala programming language and the JVM
 * freedom. shaft abstracts away common dependencies giving you the freedom of choosing the tools you prefer.

-do we need yet another web application framework? the truth is we don't. that said, shaft addresses some of the common challenges in developing web application a different way. it provides freedom of choice while keeping things straight forward for the software developer. shaft recognizes and utilizes good concepts found in other frameworks but strikes a different balance to achieve better results.
+do we need yet another web application framework? the truth is we don't. that said, shaft addresses some of the common challenges in developing web application in a different way. it provides freedom of choice while keeping things straight forward for the software developer. shaft recognizes and utilizes good concepts found in other frameworks but strikes a different balance to achieve better results.

 i built it because i needed such framework and i believe others can find it useful as well.